Devils, goalie Vitek Vanecek agree to $10.2M, 3-year deal - WHIZ News

 The rebuilding Devils have that time.
 Fitzgerald thought they’d take a major step forward last year before the injuries to Blackwood and Bernier forced them to dig deep into organizational goaltending depth, with Nico Daws, Jon Gillies, Andrew Hammond, Scott Wedgewood and Akira Schmid all seeing action.

+Now they’re handing the top two jobs to Blackwood and Vanecek, the latter of whom is no stranger to sharing the net.

+“Every single game, you have to give the team the best and show the coaches,” Vanecek said.
+“And then who will be better, that guy will play No. 1.”

-Fitzgerald said New Jersey would have been better with just average goaltending and expects even better with Blackwood healthy and Vanecek in the mix.
+Fitzgerald said New Jersey would have improved with just average goaltending and he expects even better with Blackwood healthy and Vanecek in the mix.

 “For a third summer in a row I feel very comfortable with our goaltending and really excited,” he said.
 “I think that position will help dictate everything else, and we feel real confident about that.”